 “Edmund?”
-Her eyes widened slightly in response and she waited upon him to act or speak.
+Her eyes widened slightly in response.
+When they were children, he would often take her in hand as they explored the woods beyond the town.
+However, this did not feel quite the same.
+Elanore waited upon him to explain himself.
 Unfortunately, whatever was on his mind was interrupted by the entry of a poorly thrown biscuit into the scene.

 To be fair to the biscuit, it was not a simply warmed-up leftover but a rather fine, savory specimen of its type that met a tragic end as it hit the wall behind Edmund.
 Its demise was caused by a very purple faced Mrs. Ormond standing at the doorway.
 One could only guess what she might have assumed based on her son’s half-dressed status and her scolding words for her son.
 “For shame, Edmund!
 For shame!”

 Elanore, who had been caught up in guilt over the ruined quilt, was not particularly quick to understand the subtext to the elder woman’s complaint.
 It wasn’t until Edmund averted his gaze and dropped her hand that she realized how things had been perceived by his mother.
 Her face flushed with embarrassment and she stood quickly, retreating to her basket.
 “Edmund asked me to look at his shoulder—there’s nothing to chastise him for.”